I’ve stayed in countless hotels in China over the years.

 Pros: I appreciate the simple layout of the app and website.
 It makes booking quick and easy.

-Cons: There aren’t many hostels in China to choose from, but this isn’t Hostelworld’s fault.
-Chinese hostels probably don’t want the responsibility of lodging foreign guests’ passport details with the local police station, which is a requirement for Chinese accommodations.
+Also, keep in mind that some Chinese hostels don’t want the responsibility of lodging foreign guests’ passport details with the local police station (which is a requirement for Chinese accommodation providers).

 Link opens in a new window.
 This is a reader-supported affiliate link.